mattpocock/total-typescript-monorepo/apps/written-content/scratch/typescript-monorepo/article.md

 - Need to duplicate the project structure inside the root `tsconfig.json`
 - Need to make sure that packages are correctly ordered inside `references` in the root `tsconfig.json`
 - TypeScript's caching via `.tsbuildinfo` files can be relatively inconsistent - for instance, updating a dependency doesn't bust the cache.
+- Might not scale well at 100+ packages

+### Summary

+I recommend this if you're below 100 packages, you want a single script you can run to build and typecheck everything, and you want to be able to have different `tsconfig.json` settings per package.

 ## `paths`